andyplusplus/github/math.md

+# AI Math
+* Linear Alg: If you can understand SVD and everything that leads up to it, you’re mostly there.
+Try Strang Chaps 1-5.
+Decompositions, and geometric intuition.
+Great videos of him on line.
+* Calc: Make sure you have the basic single var derivatins and integration down, then practice partial derivatives.
+Don’t forget basic algebraic tricks like completing the square.
+Make log and exponent rules are memorized.
+You will spend a lot of time in log space.
+If you can do a Lagrangain you’re mostly there.
+* Convex Optimization.
+Skip Chaps 1-5 of Boyd and try some of the exercises.
+He’s also an entertaining lecturer and recently did a new version of his videos.
+Just to have the convex optimization vocabulary down is a huge help.
+Many ML problems are fundamentally optimization problems.
+* Stats: Focus on the form of exponential family distributions, the notion of a conjugate prior, and some know the stats vocabulary.
+Bayes Rule, conditional probability and associated algebra.
+Honestly from an ML standpoint I was shocked how little classical stats I used.
+I imagine though if I was modelling I’d need more.
+You can feel the division between the stats and engineering communities here.
+* MATLAB: If you are in a non applied ML course you will probably be working in MATLAB.
+Most ML research is still using this.
+It’s not a hard language, and pretty easy to take a formula and move it into matlab.
+Maybe Numpi/Scipy is gaining ground too.
+Just find some code implementing a simple ML routine and try to understand it.
+Something < 50 lines.
+* Christopher Bishop's Pattern Recognition and Machine Learning may be in your future, or Trevor Hastie Elements of Statistical Learning.
+Find a copy and tackle some easy bits, the appendix etc. It's worth getting used to the fact that they are dense, but also that you don't need to know it all.
+Most ML courses cover 1/3 of Bishop.

 # Math Courses
 * [If you want to learn Data Science, take a few of these statistics classes](https://medium.freecodecamp.org/if-you-want-to-learn-data-science-take-a-few-of-these-statistics-classes-9bbabab098b9)
 * [Probability and Statistics](https://www.coursera.org/browse/data-science/probability-and-statistics?languages=en)